 Author Archives

-A newspaper journalist, writer and local historian, Mick Roberts specialises in Australian cultural history, particularly associated with the Australian hotel and liquor industry.
-Mick has had an interest in revealing the colourful story of pubs, inns and associated industries in the Sydney and Illawarra regions of NSW for over 30 years.
-He is currently working on a comprehensive history of the hotel and liquor industry in the Illawarra region of NSW.
-Besides authoring a number of history books, Mick has owned and operated several community newspapers.
-He was one time editor of the Wollongong Northern News, The Bulli Times, The Northern Times, The Northern Leader and The Local - all located in the Wollongong region.
-As a journalist he has worked for Rural Press, Cumberland (News Limted), Sydney based, City News, and is now with Torch Publications.
+A journalist, writer and historian, Mick Roberts specialises in Australian cultural history, particularly associated with Australian pubs.
+Mick has had an interest in revealing the colourful story of Australian hotels or pubs and associated industries for over 35 years.
+Besides writing a number of history books, Mick has managed several community newspapers.
+Editorially, he has managed the Wollongong Northern News, The Bulli Times, The Northern Times, The Northern Leader and The Local - all located in the Wollongong region.
+As a journalist he has reported for Rural Press, Cumberland (News Limited), City Hub Sydney (City News), and Torch Publications (based in Canterbury Bankstown, Sydney).

 -